 - Your school's current K-6 enrolment (older students are welcome to participate/assist, but since this program is geared towards elementary school students, we use only the K-6 number for tracking purposes, and only elementary schools are eligible for the draw to win a bench.
 All schools joining will receive a participation prize).

-- Collect and count: Encourage all students and teachers to collect as many plastic shopping bags as possible between October 1 and October 31, then report your final count to firstname.lastname@example.org during the week of November 3 to 7.
-Be sure to keep a running count as the bags come in to the school.
+- Collect and count: Encourage all students and teachers to collect as many plastic shopping bags as possible between October 3 and October 31, then report your final count to firstname.lastname@example.org before Friday, November 11.
+Be sure to keep a running count as the bags come into the school.
 Delays in reporting your final number will delay bag pick up for all schools in your area.
 We will begin collection the week of November 14, 2016 outside of the city, and November 28, 2016 within Winnipeg city limits.

-- Package: All individual plastic bags should be packaged into larger bags ("green garbage bag" style) for pickup or drop-off during November.
+- Package: All individual plastic bags should be packaged into larger bags ("green garbage bag" style) for pickup during November.

-- Receive: Your free garden box made from recycled plastic bags!
-The top 14 schools in rural and urban categories will receive a bench, also made from recycled plastic bags, courtesy of Trex.
+- Receive: Your participation prize (TBD) made from recycled plastic bags!
+In addition, 14 schools will be awarded (via random draws) a bench, also made from recycled plastic bags, courtesy of Trex!